So, you want to reset your iPhone? There are many reasons you'll want to do that, and there are many different methods to do so.

 If your device has frozen or it just won't turn on, you may find that you need a more serious restart to your iPhone.
 This is what many refer to - including Apple - as a 'Force Restart'.

-You won't lose any data by following this method, and instead it'll just force your device to turn off and on again.
+You won't lose any data by following this method; instead, it'll just force your device to turn off and on again.
 This does differ depending on the device you have, so be sure to know that before you continue with the steps below.

-Method for iPhone 11 series, iPhone XS series, iPhone X, iPhone SE (2020), iPhone 8 and iPhone 8 Plus:
+Method for iPhone 12 series, iPhone 11 series, iPhone XS series, iPhone X, iPhone SE (2020), iPhone 8 and iPhone 8 Plus:

 Quickly press and release the volume up button, and then do the same with the volume down button.
 Now press and hold the power button until the Apple logo appears.